KeyboardKit/KeyboardKit/README.md

 KeyboardKit is a Swift SDK that lets you create fully customizable keyboards in a few lines of code, using SwiftUI.

 KeyboardKit extends Apple's native APIs and provides you with a lot more functionality.
-It lets you mimic the native iOS keyboard and tweak its style and/or behavior, or create completely custom keyboards.
+It lets you mimic the native iOS keyboard and tweak its style and behavior, or create completely custom keyboards.

 <p align="center">
     <img src ="Resources/Demo.gif" width=450 />